mhogomchungu/zuluCrypt/index.md

 ## zuluCrypt

-zuluCrypt is currently ```Linux only``` and it does hard drives encryption and it can manage PLAIN dm-crypt volumes, LUKS encrypted volumes, TrueCrypt encrypted volumes and VeraCrypt encrypted volumes.
+zuluCrypt is currently ```Linux only``` and it does hard drives encryption and it can manage PLAIN dm-crypt volumes, LUKS encrypted volumes, TrueCrypt encrypted volumes, VeraCrypt encrypted volumes and Microsoft's BitLocker volumes using <a href="https://github.com/mhogomchungu/dislocker">dislocker</a> backend.

 zuluCrypt can manage encrypted volumes that are hosted in image files, lvm, mdraid, hard drives, usb sticks or any other block device.